Appropriate Body Service

 Let SFET Teaching School Hub Appropriate Body support you!

 We currently support over 600 ECTs in both primary and secondary schools as an Appropriate Body across Hampshire and Surrey, with more schools joining every year due to our workload friendly programme, focused on efficient use of time for greatest impact on the ECT’s progress and attainment.
 Our primary and secondary programmes run separately to ensure phase specific training and support led by South Farnham (Primary) and George Abbot (Secondary) with each phase supported by phase specific delivery partners across both Hampshire and Surrey.

 There were several key changes for schools to consider in regard to induction:

 - The term early career teacher (ECT) replaced newly qualified teacher (NQT)

 - The standard length of induction increased from one school year to two school years (full time equivalent)

 - In addition to the 10% timetable reduction that early career teachers receive in their first year of induction they also receive a 5% timetable reduction in the second year (funded by DfE)

-- Schools need to deliver an induction period that is underpinned by the Early Career Framework (ECF).
+- Schools are expected to deliver an induction period that is underpinned by the Early Career Framework (ECF).
 Appropriate Bodies will have a role in checking that an ECF-based induction is in place.
 There are three approaches schools can choose from to enable the delivery of an ECF based induction.
 It is up to the headteacher to choose the approach that best suits the needs of their ECTs and mentors, but we can deliver this for you too

 - The mentor has a key role in supporting the ECT during induction and is separate to the role of the induction tutor, who has main responsibility for assessment against the Teachers’ Standards